 <script type="text/javascript" src="/etc.clientlibs/wknd/clientlibs/clientlib-site.js"></script>

-We can remove those references because the webpack dev server will generate these artifacts automatically.
+Remove these references because the webpack dev server generates these artifacts automatically.

 $ cd ~/code/aem-guides-wknd/ui.frontend/